aragon/hack/docs/guides-agent-app.md

 The `--apm.ipfs.rpc` option allows us to point to an IPFS node that has the files we are looking for.
 In our case we're pointing it to the aragon network IPFS node.

-Note that we can run our own IPFS node by running `aragon ipfs` in another terminal window.
+We can also run our own IPFS node by running `aragon ipfs` in another terminal window.

 Running a local IPFS node allows us to run the same command without the `--apm.ipfs.rpc` option (since the `--apm.ipfs.rpc` option defaults to `http://localhost:5001`).